AutodeskGames/stingray-docs/source/sdk_help/extend_editor/plugin_extensions/templates.md

 # Define templates for new assets

-You can use the `templates` extension to add new types of assets that users can create from the ~{ Asset Browser}~.
+You can use the `templates` extension to add new types of assets that users can create from the **Asset Browser**.

 When a user clicks the ![Create asset icon](../../images/icon_createAsset.png) button in the **Asset Browser**, or right-clicks the resource view and selects **Create** from the drop-down list, the **Asset Browser** shows them a list of the types of assets they can create.
 A template extension adds a new entry to that list, and associates it with a series of *actions*.